TuxVinyards/qqX/README.md

 The way qqX picks up the settings file has been changed to make it easier for forks and branches to be tested and developed. :rocket:

+New release 1.4.1 :christmas_tree: had lots of minor improvements plus introduced @zen0bit's URL checking.
+There was also a neat no-hang browser for opening for OS Home Pages and several under the hood changes in readiness for release 1.5 in the new year.

+Release 1.4.5 was semi interim to 1.5.
+As previously, it had yet more improvements but several small new features also made their way in, hence the number jump.

+Of major importance were two hot fixes for QEMU issues.
+One is 'hpet' deprecated code warning.
+The other is a fix for the recent and recurring 'smartcard problem' [#888](https://github.com/quickemu-project/quickemu/issues/888) and [#717](https://github.com/quickemu-project/quickemu/issues/717) that can affect some distros.
+Both of these fixes can be toggled from the main settings menu.

 Minor pull requests are welcome, as are issues.
 If qqX is not working, then say so.

 ### Next release